The World’s First “AI Baby”? Let’s Unpack This Wild Story

 It’s not hard to imagine a slippery slope toward “designer babies,” where AI isn’t just picking for viability but also for height, intelligence, eye color, or other traits.

-(If you’re into the ethical rabbit holes of science and tech, I highly recommend my post on the Carrington Event and the potential collapse of modern technology—different topic, but same what happens if things go too far? vibe.)
+(If you’re into the ethical rabbit holes of science and tech, I highly recommend my post on the Carrington Event and the potential collapse of modern technology, different topic, but same what happens if things go too far? vibe.)

 Is This Really the “First AI Baby”?

-Technically?
-Maybe.
-It depends on how you define “AI baby.”
+I guess it depends on how you define “AI baby.”

 This is the first publicly reported case where AI was used as the primary decision-maker in embryo selection leading to a successful birth.
 But AI has already been quietly assisting in other parts of IVF for a few years, like analyzing sperm motility or embryo growth rates.